Jump to navigation

 Unsurprisingly, an excellent higher education system lies behind all this innovation.
-In the 2012/13 QS World University Rankings, three of the top 50 places go to Japanese universities: the University of Tokyo at 30, Kyoto University at 35 and Osaka University at 50.
+In the 2013/14 QS World University Rankings, the highest ranked Japanese universities are the University of Tokyo at 32nd, Kyoto University at 35th and Osaka University at 55th.

 If you fancy studying in Japan, the homeland of the bullet train, Nintendo Wii, instant noodles in a pot and of course karaoke, you’ll be pleased to know Japan wants you too.

 The government is keen to attract more international students, and has set a target of having 300,000 foreign students in the country by 2020 (it reached the 100,000 mark in 2003).
 As a result, universities are doing all they can to make life easier for foreign students, from the application process all the way through to finding a job after graduation.